erronny/naxap/README.md

 <b>Problem Statement 12</b>
-Given a text file, find if any URL is present in the text file or not, if present extract first occurrence
-Example: Given input my_text_file.txt contains the text "Visit my site https://bytescare.com" then the output must be "Occurrence Found: 1 First Occurrence: https://bytescare.com"
+/Given a text file, find if any URL is present in the text file or not, if present extract first occurrence /Example: Given input my_text_file.txt contains the text "Visit my site https://bytescare.com" then the output must be "Occurrence Found: 1 First /Occurrence: https://bytescare.com"
-Input: Location of the text file
+/Input: Location of the text file
-Output: Number of URL occurrences and First Occurrence Partial Acceptable Solution: If can only output Occurrence found Complete solution: If output occurrence found and the First Occurrence
+/Output: Number of URL occurrences and First Occurrence /Partial Acceptable Solution: If can only output Occurrence found /Complete solution: If output occurrence found and the First Occurrence

 <b>Run this</b>